Harsha125-art/GDG-Challenge/README1.md

 On the hidden API-based page, the Part 2 Key is revealed.

 However, the page also contains a hidden button.

 </details> <details> <summary>🕵️ Step 5: Hidden Button Discovery</summary>

 The hidden button is not visibly displayed.

-The mouse pointer changes into a hand symbol only when hovering over it.
+**spoiler - The mouse pointer changes into a hand symbol only when hovering over it.

 Clicking this button directs the user to the final page.